CLEVELAND (AP) — The Browns were having quarterback issues the last time Thad Lewis played for them. Nothing’s changed.

 Lewis, one of 22 quarterbacks to start for Cleveland’s franchise since 1999, signed a one-year deal with the team on Thursday.
 A career backup, Lewis started the 2012 season finale against the Pittsburgh Steelers.
 He’s been to Buffalo and Houston in the interim, and now comes back to a place where quarterbacks come and go on a regular basis.

-Lewis brings depth to the problematic position, and it’s not out of the question that he could find himself going from backup to behind center.
+As for the problematic quarterback situation, Lewis brings depth to the position, and it’s not out of the question that he could find himself going from backup to behind center.
 The Browns recently signed veteran Josh McCown, their probable starter who went 1-10 last season with Tampa Bay, to a three-year contract.
 The club isn’t sure what the future holds for Johnny Manziel, a first-round draft pick in 2014 who checked into a rehab facility on Jan.
 28 for treatment for an undisclosed problem and remains under care.

 The 30-year-old Lewis has also been reunited with Browns coach Mike Pettine.
 The pair worked together in Buffalo in 2013, when Lewis started five games after replacing EJ Manuel.

 In his lone start for the Browns, Lewis completed 22 of 32 passes for 204 yards and a touchdown.
-He became expandable by the Texans after the club signed Ryan Mallett and former Browns quarterback Brian Hoyer, who signed a two-year, $10.
+He became expandable by the Texans after the club signed Ryan Mallett and Hoyer, who signed a two-year, $10.
 5 million contract.